srinathjayaraman/CS4035---Cyber-Data-Analytics/README.md

-# CS4035---Cyber-data-analytics
+# CS4035 - Cyber Data Analytics
-assignment notebooks for the cs4035 masters course at tu delft
+Notebooks of exploratory data analysis and machine learning models, analyzing open cybersecurity datasets including intrusion detection, fraud, network traffic, and more.
+Part of the masters course at TU Delft.